Observation of anisotropy-independent magnetization dynamics in spatially disordered Heisenberg spin systems: Experimental observation of model independent relaxation dynamics

-Despite stemming from three different spin systems, the dynamics in Fig.~\ref{fig:figure2}~(a-c) look strikingly similar in a log-linear plot.
-Indeed, by rescaling time with the typical timescale of each system given by $|J_{\rm{median}}^{\perp} - J_{\rm{median}}^{\parallel}|$, all relaxation curves coincide within the experimental errors.
-Here, $J_{\rm{median}}^{\perp, \parallel}$ is the median of the average absolute interaction strengths $1/N\sum_j |J_{ij}^{\perp, \parallel}|$.
+is the median of the nearest neighbor interaction strengths.
 This choice of typical interaction time scale is motivated by the oscillation frequency of a single pair of interacting spins governed by \eqref{eq:SpinHamiltonian}, which will be further discussed in the following section.
-This scaling behavior shows universal relaxation dynamics which is independent of the type of Hamiltonian.
 The striking collapse allows us to infer the functional form of the relaxation dynamics of the non-integrable models: For the Ising model, it is known that the relaxation follows exactly the stretched exponential law $e^{-(t/\tau)^\beta}$~\cite{Schultzen2022GlassyQuantum} with stretching exponent $\beta$ and timescale $\tau$.
-The logarithm of the stretched exponential law is a power-law.
+The logarithm of the stretched exponential law is a power law.
 Plotted on a double logarithmic scale, this power-law becomes a linear function (dashed line in the inset of Fig.~\ref{fig:figure2}~(d)).
-In this representation, the rescaled experimental data also show a linear behavior over two decades.
-This confirms the hypothesis that the stretched exponential law is the unifying description of the relaxation for the integrable quantum Ising model and also for the non-integrable XX and XXZ Hamiltonians.
+In this representation, the rescaled experimental data also show a linear behavior.
+This confirms the hypothesis that the stretched exponential law is the unifying description of the magnetization relaxation for the integrable quantum Ising model as well as the non-integrable XX and XXZ Hamiltonians in the strongly disordered regime.
+We note that the dynamics are only robust with respect to a parameter of the microscopic model, the anisotropy $J^{\parallel}/J^{\perp}$, whereas the macroscopic geometry and also the dimension of the cloud may lead to different dynamics (see appendix).
+In addition, we also measured the relaxation dynamics for various initial states (for one Hamiltonian) possessing different magnetization and again find similar relaxation dynamics at late times (see appendix~\ref{app:initial_states}).